 Looking ahead to 2030 our key goals across all Cocoa Life communities globally are to:

-- Improve access to quality education
+- Help improve access to quality education in Cocoa Life communities

 In West Africa, where child labor risk is significant, we aim to have all Cocoa Life communities covered by CLMRS by 2025.